Choi Jae-won: Early career

-In August 2000, Choi transitioned to the role of leading the Content Team within Infinite Technology Investment.
-In January 2001, Choi as film venture capitalist, mentioned that their investments covered not only film but also games and online platforms.
-In the online sector, they invested in Web Cinema, Easy Club, and Geoinet.
-They also invested in a total of 20 films and animations, including box office hit Kick the Moon, as well as Musa, and Indian Summer.
-They also prepared another venture funds.
-On September 24, 2001, Infinite Technology Investment established MBC Infinite Video Venture Fund No. 1 and No. 2 with funds of ₩5 billion and ₩10 billion, respectively.
-In the first fund, MBC invested 4.2 billion won, while Infinite Technology Investment contributed ₩800 million.
-The primary focus of the first association was investing in MBC-produced contents.
-The primary focus of the second fund, was on the film industry, and its members included Infinite Technology Investment, Korea Local Administrative Mutual Aid Fund, MBC and its affiliates, Korean Film Council, Sunwoo Entertainment, Sidus Pictures, and Enter One.
+Choi also oversaw the expansion of venture capital resources.
+On September 24, 2001, Infinite Technology Investment established MBC Infinite Video Venture Fund No. 1 and No. 2, with capitalizations of ₩5 billion and ₩50 billion, respectively.
+For the first fund, MBC contributed ₩4.2 billion while Infinite Technology Investment provided ₩800 million, with a primary focus on MBC produced content.
+The second fund targeted the broader film industry, drawing capital from diverse members including the Korea Local Administrative Mutual Aid Fund, the Korean Film Council, Sunwoo Entertainment, Sidus Pictures, and Enter One.

-In 2002 year's investment scale was estimated to be around ₩30 billion, including ongoing productions.
-There was a focus on investing in films produced by Sidus Pictures.
-Their plans included investing in 14 works.
-Among the planned investments, was Kim Young-bin's film Balhae, known for its production cost of ₩4.5 billion; a gothic horror film reinterpreting a classic called A Tale of Two Sisters, and an animation titled Adventure in the East River.
-However among i-Pictures' main investment films in 2002, only Marriage Is a Crazy Thing didn't incur losses.
-My Beautiful Girl, Mari caused a loss of ₩2 billion, Jungle Juice ₩300 million, and Road Movie ₩900 million, resulting in a total loss of ₩3.2 billion.
-In contrast, Marriage Is a Crazy Thing earned a profit of ₩1 billion.
-Initially, Cha Seung-jae was responsible for selecting works, but as box office performance worsened, he eventually withdrew from the fund.
+In 2002, the investment scale was estimated at ₩30 billion, including ongoing productions.
+The firm focused on Sidus Pictures projects, with plans to invest in 14 works.
+These included Kim Young-bin's film Balhae, produced for ₩4.5 billion; the horror film A Tale of Two Sisters, and the animation Adventure in the East River.
+However, the year's financial performance was mixed.
+Among iPictures' primary investments in 2002, only Marriage Is a Crazy Thing proved profitable, earning ₩1 billion.
+Other major projects incurred significant losses, including My My Beautiful Girl, Mari (₩2 billion), Jungle Juice (₩300 million), and Road Movie (₩900 million), totaling a ₩3.2 billion deficit.
+While Cha Seung-jae was initially responsible for selecting projects, he eventually withdrew from the fund as box office performance declined.